 GlaxoSmithKline is one of Europe's biggest pharmaceutical companies.
 However, like other manufacturers, it is wrestling with the triple threats of generic competition, ever more rigorous regulatory scrutiny, and the challenge of keeping its drug development pipeline filled.
 GSK's problems have, arguably, been more serious than some of its rivals, resulting in its demotion from the coveted position as global #2 several years ago.
 It now lags behind even its Swiss rivals by overall revenues.
-Could another large acquisition be on the cards?
-AstraZeneca - also struggling - has often been mentioned by observers as a possible partner.
-In addition to its pharmaceutical brands, GSK has an extensive presence in OTC medicines and personal care products, as well as nutritional and energy drinks.
-In fact, perhaps surprisingly, GSK is not only one of the world's biggest drug companies, but has also been for many years the UK's #3 soft drinks marketer behind Coca-Cola and Britvic.
-However it agreed to sell its Lucozade and Ribena brands in 2013 to Suntory of Japan in order to focus on healthcare.
+Recently, the group has been tweaking its broadly diversified portfolio in order to specialise on a smaller number of key segments.
+Until recently, for example, GSK was among other things the UK's #3 soft drinks marketer behind Coca-Cola and Britvic.
+It agreed to sell this division to Suntory of Japan in order to focus on healthcare.
+The following year, the group transferred its non-core collection of oncology drugs to Swiss rival Novartis, in exchange for the latter's vaccines business and medium-sized OTC division.
+As a result, GSK becomes the global leader in OTC medicines ahead of Johnson & Johnson.
+None of these moves, though, have relieved the increasing pressure from investors, some of whom are calling for a full break-up of the business.
 See also AquaFresh/Sensodyne profile.

 Which agencies handle advertising for GlaxoSmithKline?
 Find out more from the Account Assignments database

 Who are the main marketing decision makers at GlaxoSmithKline?
 View profile for details